python-pillow/Pillow/.github/ISSUE_TEMPLATE.md

 ### What versions of Pillow and Python are you using?

 Please include **code** that reproduces the issue and whenever possible, an **image** that demonstrates the issue.
-Please upload images to Github, not to third party file hosting sites.
+Please upload images to GitHub, not to third-party file hosting sites.
 If necessary, add the image to a zip or tar archive.

 The best reproductions are self-contained scripts with minimal dependencies.
-If you are using a framework such as plone, django, or buildout, try to replicate the issue just using Pillow.
+If you are using a framework such as plone, Django, or buildout, try to replicate the issue just using Pillow.

 ```python
 code goes here